tp-sh/GDPR_privacy_policies/README.md

 ## "XXX.csv" is the full results of all concept classifiers.

-## "ICO_template_usage.csv" is the full results of ICO template usage.
+## "ICO_template_usage.xlsx" is the full results of ICO template usage.